Babies Music and Movement (up to 18 months)

 All babies are born with an aptitude for music.
 But research shows that their aptitude diminishes if it is not nurtured.
 The best way to nurture a child’s music aptitude is through active music making.
 By singing and dancing for and with our children in a variety of tonalities, meters and styles we are helping our children reach their full music potential.
 This weekly 30 minute class allows for musical play between parent and baby.
 Activities help stimulate the baby’s innate curiosity about music, develop listening skills and sense of beat, and establish the foundation for future learning.
-Music & Movement for Babies features bouncing and rocking songs, nursery rhyme chants and dances, wiggle and peek-a-boo games, as well as steady beat music for instrument-playing.
+Babies Music and Movement features bouncing and rocking songs, nursery rhyme chants and dances, wiggle and peek-a-boo games, as well as steady beat music for instrument-playing.

 This 55 minute class cultivates the child’s musical development through songs, tonal and rhythm patterns, poetry and stories, movement activities, listening games, instrumental play and manipulative games.
 Rudimentary music skills such as pitch matching, beat competency, ensemble development, and music notation are dealt with using themes taken from the child’s home environment and natural surroundings.